The Design of Skyward Dream

 The Technical Build

-Translating blockouts into high-fidelity environments using Unreal Engine's advanced lighting and material
+Translating blockouts into high-fidelity environments using a game engine's advanced tools.

 PHASE 4